bhavithravananca/Infosys-Springboard-Repository/milestone2/README.md

 📖 Description

-In Milestone 2, we extended the User Authentication System developed in Milestone 1 into a full-featured secure dashboard application.
-This milestone introduces multi-user chat management, text readability analytics, data export, and an admin command center, all protected by secure authentication mechanisms.
+In Milestone 2, the User Authentication System developed in Milestone 1 was extended into a secure, feature-rich dashboard application.
+This milestone introduces multi-user chat management, text readability analytics, data export capabilities, and an admin command center, all protected by strong authentication and recovery mechanisms.

-The application is built using Streamlit for the user interface, SQLite for persistent data storage, JWT and OTP-based verification for enhanced security, and Ngrok for public access during development and demonstration.
+The application is developed using Streamlit for the frontend, SQLite for database storage, JWT and OTP-based verification for enhanced security, and Ngrok for generating a public URL to access the locally hosted application.

-This milestone serves as the backbone for future LLM-powered AI interactions and analytics modules.
+This milestone lays the foundation for future LLM-powered AI features, including intelligent chat, document analysis, and policy-based insights.

 🚀 Features Implemented
-1. Secure User Authentication (Enhanced)
+1. Secure User Authentication

 User Signup with: